NeuralQXLab/nqxpack/README.md

 A library to save and load objects coming from Scientific Machine Learning libraries, with a special attention to Neural Quantum States from NetKet.

 Goals:
-    - Simple format, possible to hand-edit and inspect manually.
+- Simple format, possible to hand-edit and inspect manually;
-    - Compatibility among Python version
+- Compatibility among Python version;
-    -
+- Allows to load Neural Networks with a single ``load`` command;

 ## Usage